On homology of Lie algebras over commutative rings: The second homology and Hopf's formula

-\begin{corollary} Let $\kk$ be a principal ideal domain and $\gg=\ff/\rr$ be a Lie algebra over $\kk$ presented as a quotient of a free algebra.
-Then all types of the second homology that we consider coincide and isomorphic to $\frac{\rr \cap [\ff,\ff]}{[\rr,\ff]}:$
+\begin{theorem} Let $\kk$ be a principal ideal domain and $\gg=\ff/\rr$ be a Lie algebra over $\kk$ presented as a quotient of a free algebra.
+Then all types of the second homology that we consider are naturally isomorphic and isomorphic to $\frac{\rr \cap [\ff,\ff]}{[\rr,\ff]}:$